Chicago Style Workout 49: Source Citations, Part 1

 But this quiz isn’t going to test whether you can cite a chapter in an academic monograph or a book review in a major periodical (for that you can refer either to CMOS or to our Citation Quick Guide).
 Instead, we’ll focus on the basics: Why do you cite sources in the first place?
 What’s the difference between a footnote and an endnote?
 What is “ibid.”?

 Whether you’re an academic writer (or someone who edits them) or a student (or an instructor), anyone can benefit from a refresher.
-(Teachers and students will find additional resources here.)
+(We also offer a 30-day free trial of CMOS Online.)

 Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual (cited in the answers).
 (For a 30-day free trial of CMOS Online, click here.)